 - Instant Pot Spicy Butternut Squash Soup – The Heritage Cook

 - Stuffed Delicata Squash from The Wimpy Vegetarian

 - Moroccan Chicken Tagine with Butternut Squash, Chickpeas and Olives – From A Chef’s Kitchen

 - Pumpkin Bars with Maple Frosting and Toasted Walnuts – Creative Culinary

 If you’re unfamiliar with the concept, a progressive dinner involves going from house to house, enjoying a different course at each location.
 With Progressive Eats, it’s a virtual party.
-A theme is chosen each month, members share recipes suitable for a delicious meal or party, and you can hop from blog to blog to check them out.
+The host chooses the theme for the month, and members share recipes suitable for a delicious meal or party.
+Then you can hop from blog to blog to check them out.
 Come along and see all of the delicious fall dishes!